Animal Welfare Policy offers protection to Chelmsford’s animals

 Many local people care very deeply about animal welfare and are rightly concerned if they see cruel treatment, abuse or neglect of animals.
 The council supports the view that all animals have a right to a good quality of life and that people have a duty of care towards animals in their charge.
-Animals have the right to enjoy five basic freedoms, detailed in the diagram below.
+Animals have the right to enjoy five basic freedoms, detailed in the diagram.

 The council takes the five freedoms into account when exercising its statutory powers relating to animal health and welfare matters.
 Furthermore, the five freedoms will feed into developing future policies.

-Animal welfare licencing responsibilities
+Animal welfare licensing responsibilities